-After obtaining Institutional Review Board approval, a 30-question anonymous web-based survey was designed and electronically deployed through Survey Monkey (San Mateo, California, USA) to members of the Society for Male Reproduction and Urology (SMRU).
+After obtaining Institutional Review Board approval, a 30-question, anonymous, web-based survey was designed and electronically deployed through Survey Monkey (San Mateo, California, U.S.) to members of the Society for Male Reproduction and Urology (SMRU).
 This survey assessed current practice patterns of scrotal ultrasonography, including techniques and interpretation.
 After respondents provided consent, they received the questionnaire and were asked questions regarding their demographics, including practice location and type, years in practice, and training background.
 Respondents were also asked about their clinical practice regarding the use of scrotal ultrasound for the evaluation of varicoceles.
-Key questions included: 1) what are the diagnostic requirements for a radiographic diagnosis of varicocele (vein diameter measurement)?; 2) What are the common procedural techniques performed (standing vs supine, Valsalva)?; 3) What are the indications for surgical intervention?
-The entire content of the survey is available as Supplementary Figure 1.
+Key guestions included: 1) What are the diagnostic requirements for a radiographic diagnosis of varicocele (vein diameter measurement)?; 2) What are the common procedural techniques performed (standing vs. supine, Valsalva)?; 3) What are the indications for surgical intervention?
+The entire content of the survey is available in the Appendix (at cuaj.ca).

 The survey was sent to members of the SMRU on three separate occasions to maximize response rate.
-The survey was kept open for 2 months, and incomplete surveys were excluded.
+The survey was kept open for two months and incomplete surveys were excluded.
 Using SurveyMonkey allowed us to customize our survey response collector.
 One important feature of this program is the automated ability to prevent multiple responses from the same IP address, which allowed us to ensure that no duplicate surveys were collected.
-Our results were partitioned into respondents who performed their own ultrasound and respondents who read or utilized ultrasound but did not perform the study themselves.
+Our results were partitioned into respondents who performed their own ultrasound and respondents who read or used ultrasound but did not perform the study themselves.
 Descriptive analyses were used to report overall respondent demographics, venous diameter used to define varicoceles, differences in technique, and indications for varicocele repair.